tychart/BYU-CS-224-LABS/bmpFilter/bmpFilter.md

 Here in this example the pipes are used to first generate the `xxd` output from the `a.out` and then redirect that into the `diff` utility.

-The [bmpFilter.c](bmpFilter.c) files contains code to parse the command line options (`parseCommandLine`), read the entire file from `stdin` and store it into a `unsigned char*` array that is an exact byte-for-byte copy of the original file (`getBmpFileAsBytes`), call code to interpret the array and apply the appropriate filter (`parseHeaderAndApplyFilter`), and then write the entire array for the file to `stdout`.

-The file includes additional structure to pattern good programing style.
-The entry point is `parseHeaderAndApplyFilter`.
-The parsing extracts from the header for the image the size of the image and where it is located in the array.
-The filter problem is then decomposed into these steps:

-  1. `void applyFilterToPixelArray(unsigned char* pixelArray, int width, int height, int isGrayscale)`: iterate over each row in the pixel array calling step 2 on each one
-  2. `void applyFilterToRow(unsigned char* row, int width, int isGrayscale)`: iterate over each pixel in the row and call step 3 on each one
-  3. `void applyFilterToPixel(unsigned char* pixel, int isGrayscale)`: call the appropriate step 4 filter on each pixel
-  4. `void applyThresholdToPixel(unsigned char* pixel)` or `applyGrayscaleToPixel(unsigned char* pixel)`: write the new value of the pixel using step 5
-  5. `unsigned char getAverageIntensity(unsigned char blue, unsigned char green, unsigned char red)`: compute the average intensity of a pixel

-Notice that each function does one simple computation that is one part of what is needed to filter the image.

-**Extra Credit:** Implement an additional filter that scales down the image by 50%.

 # Where to start?